Gorilla Families in Bwindi National Park

 The Rushegura family was named after the location in which the two silverback brothers parted ways.
 The alpha of the group is called Mwirima, and he’s in his 20s.

-Habinyanja was one of the first families to inhabit the Buhoma sector, in 1997.
-It was visited by tourists in 1999.
+Habinyanja was one of the first families to inhabit the Buhoma sector back in 1997.
+They were first visited by tourists in 1999.

 In 2011, Mizano, a friendly blackback was found dead.
 It’s suspected he was killed by poachers whilst protecting his family.